 On 10.10. every year at 10 am we open the first snow trail.

-The first part of the trail at the moment that it is opened is in the terrain of the biathlon stadium, with a length of about 1.5 km.
-In its entirety, the length of the first snow trail is as much as 9-10 km, weather permitting.
+When the first snow track opens at 10th of October the length is about 1.5 km.
+From that we continue making the track longer and longer and in its entirety, the length of the first snow track is as much as 9-10 km, weather permitting.